smartboxchannel/SONOFF-SNZB-02-Temperature-and-humidity-sensor/README.md

 2. Find the friendly_name of your device.
 3. For example to add a temperature calibration you need to add the string temperature_calibration: 5.

-All configuration parameters are described in the Options section ( https://www.zigbee2mqtt.io/devices/EFEKTA_PWS.html )

 ![Plant-Watering-Sensor-Zigbee2](https://github.com/smartboxchannel/Plant-Watering-Sensor-Zigbee/blob/main/IMAGES/2000.png)

 ### Troubleshooting